Commercial Waste Gunnersbury Modern Slavery Statement

 Commercial Waste Gunnersbury undertakes regular training for procurement teams, operational managers and site supervisors to strengthen detection and response to signs of modern slavery.
 We use a mix of e-learning, toolbox talks and scenario-based training so staff understand how to use the reporting channels, how to escalate concerns and how to support affected individuals.
 Our commitment to continuous improvement means we review policies and procedures to reflect learning and evolving best practice.

-Document signifying annual review and continuous improvement An annual review of the modern slavery statement and associated policies is carried out by senior leadership.
+A woman with long brown hair wearing a purple short-sleeved uniform is seen lifting a clear plastic rubbish bag filled with various waste items and placing it into the open lid of a grey wheelie bin.
+The bin is positioned outdoors on a pavement near a residential or commercial building with white walls and large windows, indicative of an urban environment.
+Surrounding the scene are green bushes and trees, suggesting an outdoor rubbish collection area.
+The woman is standing on a concrete or paved surface, and sunlight illuminates the scene, casting natural shadows.
+This image relates to waste management and rubbish removal services commonly provided by companies such as Commercial Waste Gunnersbury, serving local areas near London postal codes, thus highlighting general rubbish disposal practices in the area.
+An annual review of the modern slavery statement and associated policies is carried out by senior leadership.
 This review assesses the effectiveness of supplier audits, reporting mechanisms and remediation outcomes and sets objectives for the coming year.
 The board receives the results of the annual review and endorses any necessary changes to policy, resource allocation or supplier engagement strategies.
 In conclusion, Commercial Waste Gunnersbury reiterates its commitment to eradicating modern slavery from its operations and supply chains through robust policy, effective supplier due diligence, clear reporting channels and regular, transparent annual review.

 Commercial Waste Gunnersbury